-All units will include a ~84 square foot patio, 9 foot ceilings, ceiling fans in bedrooms and living rooms, and a parking space.
-Some customization is expected to be available in selection of floor type and kitchen cabinet and counter colors.
+All units include a ~84 square foot patio, 9 foot ceilings, recessed lighting, ceiling fans in bedrooms and living rooms, and a parking space.
+See the floor plans for additional information.

 A ~2,800 square foot rooftop deck will add functional outdoor space with wonderful views of the city.

-Our cohousing community will be at 901 Porter Street in the walkable/bikable neighborhood of Manchester, just over the river from downtown with many attractive features including a library, restaurants, shops, playgrounds and pocket parks, and close proximity to river attractions.
+Our cohousing community is the walkable/bikable neighborhood of Manchester, just over the river from downtown with many attractive features including a library, restaurants, shops, playgrounds and pocket parks, and close proximity to river attractions.

-Take a stroll around the block, either on foot or via Google Maps, and explore Tricycle Gardens, Brewer’s Cafe, and Camden’s Dogtown Market.
-Walk to the T. Tyler Potterfield Pedestrian Bridge in 8-minutes (we clocked it!) or hop on the bus for a quick commute into downtown.
+Take a stroll around the block, either on foot or via Google Maps, and explore Tricycle Gardens/Enrichmond Foundation, Brewer’s Cafe, Basic City Beer Co., and Manchester’s Table.
+Walk to the T. Tyler Potterfield Pedestrian Bridge in less than 8-minutes (we clocked it!) or hop on the bus for a quick commute into downtown.